 The experimental results show that a wearable computer without 3D hardware capacity, for instance the Xybernaut Mobile IV wearable computer, is not able to satisfy the requirements of a real-time AR application.
 A powerful wearable computer with a good 3D accelerator is recommended.
-A possible alternative could be a powerful laptop carried by the user in a backpack and equipped with a GetForce2Go video chip and an I-glass see-through stereoscopic color Head Mounted Display mounted with a camera.
+A possible alternative could be a powerful laptop carried by the user in a backpack and equipped with a NVIDIA GetForce4 graphic card and an I-glass see-through stereoscopic color Head Mounted Display mounted with a camera.

 In this paper, we addressed the problem of identifying a great number of real world objects with a robust marking approach by using computer vision AR techniques.
-The binary code error detection and correction functions used in the marker recognition algorithm make the lighting-sensitive, vision-based application more robust.
-We also presented a prototype developed for industrial teletraining which features augmented reality and collaboration.
+The binary code error detection and correction functions used in the marker recognition algorithm make the algorithm more robust to lighting conditions.
+We also presented a prototype developed for industrial Tele-training which features augmented reality and collaboration.